stanra/Mozaic/README.md

 Depending on the size of the picture and the number of tiles, `p` can still be quite big.
 Then when finding a window, we may want to use the actual size of the tiles.
 That makes lots of unnecessary computations.
 If `p` is small enough, and the requested images too, then we don't need to correct at all, and can directly consider the tiles have the *expected size*

+### stitch

+We want to find the position x.
+We know that for every `q` pictures, the size average of the windows is exact (with an accumulated error < 1, so it disappears when taking floor.

+The expected 'real' tile-position of the point x is ` x / avg `, where `avg = total size / num of tiles` .
+So, if all the tiles had the expected size, the the point x would be in `ix = int(x/avg)`

+The real position of the beginning of the tile `ix` is `pos' = (ix // q) * avg + (tile_size+1) * min(p,p') + max(p'-p,0)*tile_size`
+so the error is `err = pos'-x` .

+If `err > 0` then the chosen tile is actually after so we should choose a smaller `ix` and compute the error again If `err < 0` and `abs(err) > tile_size` then the chosen `ix` is too small, and x is actually in the next tile.
+So we chose `ix+=1` and compute the error again
+If `err < 0` and `abs(err) < tile_size` then it's ok

+We need to do this for the starting and the finishing tile.
+Using the size instead of the finishing tile is a bad idea because the counting doesn't start at a complete cycle.

+> Note : could (should?) use the actual size average on one cycle instead of `avg`

+> Note : Should first implement the 'optimist' method and the 'correct' one separately, but there are actually many common points.

+> Note : Depending on the choice of the ratio, we might have to compute again once or many times.
+But I am confident that it will never be needed to loop too long
+> In particular, it is sure that the number of iteration needed is lower than if we naively looped over all tiles position until we find the one containing x (proof ?)

+Note :

+1. for the wished precision of the fraction, what I do now is 1/total num of pictures If I want the total accumulated error on the fraction to be 1 at most, then I want an error of `1/number of cycle`, with `number of cycle = `num of tiles // q` (`q` is still the length of one cycle)
+It gives me a higer tolearance for the fraction, wich should give smaller fractions and therefore a more balanced .
+And it also ensure that the error due to fraction error is less than one at any time, so it will not influence the integer position.
+Another solution to have even higher tolerance for the fraction would be to have an error < 1 for each cycle!
+But that would require to be more careful, since the accumulated error can get quite big.
+So when stitching, we would have to take it into account.

+2. Currently, my lowest fraction tries to have the smallest `p` as possible.
+I actually want the smallest cycle possible, so I should rather get the smallest `q` as possible.
+Most of the time (all the time ?) it will give the same result.